kenatiod/MUT/UMU Text Only.md

 One influential account is that of Kvanvig (2003), who argues that understanding has two main components: (1) a grasp of the relevant information or content, and (2) an appreciation of how that information fits together in a coherent and explanatory way.
 From this point of view, understanding requires not just possessing a body of information, but seeing the relationships and connections between different pieces of that information, and being able to situate them within a larger explanatory framework.

 Other philosophers have emphasized the role of explanation in understanding.
 Khalifa (2017), for example, argues that understanding is essentially a matter of having a good explanation for something.
 To understand a phenomenon, from this view, is to have a model or representation that accurately captures the salient factors that give rise to it, and that allows making sense of its behavior and properties.
 Strevens (2013) similarly argues that understanding is a matter of grasping the "explanatory relations" that hold between different aspects of a system or phenomenon.
+While knowledge is often analyzed as justified true belief, understanding seems to require a further grasp of the reasons why a belief is justified.

-Another important dimension of understanding is abstraction.
+Another important dimension of understanding is abstraction, i.e. a type of meta-knowledge.
 Many philosophers have argued that understanding involves the ability to abstract away from specific details and examples, and to grasp the underlying principles or patterns that unify them (Elgin, 2017; Grimm, 2011).
 Looked at from this view, understanding is not just a matter of knowing a lot of facts about something, but of being able to see the deep structure or organization that underlies those facts.
 This kind of abstract, schematic understanding is what allows people to generalize existing knowledge to new cases, and to apply it flexibly in different contexts.

+In line with this view, agents understand a proposition or subject matter not just when they believe the relevant truths, but when they can situate those truths within a coherent network of supporting considerations.
+Understanding is thus a matter of seeing how different bits of knowledge hang together, and being able to explain or justify why one's commitments are reasonable.

+This perspective comports with the idea of understanding as a cognitive achievement, involving a kind of reflective mastery over a body of information.
+By requiring an appreciation for the justificatory structure of knowledge, the meta-knowledge view helps distinguish genuine understanding from the mere possession of luckily true beliefs or isolated facts.

 These accounts suggest that understanding has a rich and multidimensional structure, involving factors such as coherence, explanation, and abstraction.
 To achieve genuine understanding, an agent must not only possess relevant information, but also grasp the relationships and connections between different pieces of that information, situate them within an explanatory framework, and abstract away from specific details to appreciate the underlying principles or patterns.
 This multidimensional structure of understanding has important implications for the design and evaluation of AI systems, as will be explored in the following sections.